The Being: Critical response

-Critical response for The Being has been mostly negative, with many criticizing the film's acting, script, editing, and poor lighting.
+Jacqi Tully of the Arizona Daily Star noted the film's vintage aesthetic, describing it as having a "'50s feel with an '80s message," but criticized the screenplay for setting forth "a potentially interesting premise only to let the real chills of the story to heat up to a tedious atmosphere."

 Scott Weinberg from DVD Talk was among the film's detractors calling the film "Grungy, muddy-looking" he also called it a "blatant Alien ripoff".
 J. Read from Monstersatplay.com called it "cheap, rushed, and an incongruous mess" stating it as a perfect example of all the bad movies that came out in the 1980s.
 Allmovie called the film "abysmal", with "clumsy, ham-fisted" direction,"lack of focus", "goofy" effects, and a "leaden, noncharismatic" performance from lead actor and producer Bill Osco.
 Nevertheless, the reviewer calls it "worthy of note for cinematic trash-fiends", because of its cast, flashes of humor and "oddball qualities".

-TV Guide gave the film a negative review awarding it a score of 1 ^{1/2} out of 4, stating, "The biggest mystery about this mystery-horror film is how the producer ever managed to persuade two Oscar winners (Dorothy Malone and Jose Ferrer) to appear in such cinematic Valium".

-Robert Firsching from New York Times panned the film, calling it, "abysmal".
+Robert Firsching from The New York Times panned the film, calling it, "abysmal".
 Leonard Maltin awarded the film 1 stars out of 4 stating that humor was the film's only saving grace, stating that "it wasn't enough to overcome its Z-grade script and production".
 Jack Sommersby from eFilmCritic.com gave the film a negative review, writing, " it's not the worst of its type but not quite good enough to warrant a recommendation".
 Brett Gallman from Oh, the Horror! wrote, "The Being manages an odd, offbeat quality despite its familiarity.
 It’s a film that features an amorphous killer alien but also takes the time to consider Pottsville’s other plights, such as the impending arrival of a massage parlor that has the moral majority in a tizzy.
 Osco’s voiceover narration and interior monologues abruptly stop midway through the film, and even the Easter setting is entirely incidental".